Brendan Prawdzik is Assistant Teaching

 To begin our annual business meeting in July 2020, midst plague, an elephant sauntered into the Zoom room.

-Patricia Garcia, our then-Present (and current Past President), eyed it with cooly disdainful resignation.
-“So,”she lofted as the elephant vanished into cyberspace, “should we cancel 2021?
-Or should we try to do something online?”
-I have been the SCRC site’s webmaster since September 2018.
+Our President (current Past President), Patricia Garcia, eyed it with cool disdain.
+“So,” she lofted as the elephant vanished into cyberspace, “should we cancel 2021?
+Or should we try to do it online?”
+I have been SCRC’s webmaster since September 2018.
 “Yes.
 We can do it.
 Piece of cake.”

 Participants joined from 14 nations; however much the online format constrained the conference experience, this diversity was unthinkable before the pandemic.
 We hosted three plenary speakers and 37 panels with 158 attendees over three days.